Hyacinth Graf Strachwitz: Battle for the Narva Bridgehead

-On 26 March 1944, the Strachwitz Battle Group, consisting of the German 170th, 11th, and 227th Infantry Divisions and a tank hunting brigade, attacked the flanks of the Soviet 109th Rifle Corps south of the Tallinn railway, supported by an air strike.
-The tanks led the attack and the infantry followed, penetrating the fortified positions of a Soviet rifle corps.
+On 26 March 1944, the Strachwitz Battle Group consisting of the German 170th, 11th, and 227th Infantry Divisions and tanks, attacked the flanks of the Soviet 109th Rifle Corps south of the Tallinn railway, supported by an air strike.
+The tanks led the attack and the East Prussian grenadiers followed, penetrating the fortified positions of the Soviet rifle corps.
 By the end of the day, the Soviet 72nd and parts of the 109th Rifle Corps in the Westsack (west sack) of the bridgehead were encircled.
 The rest of the Soviet rifle corps retreated, shooting the local civilians who had been used for carrying ammunition and supplies from the rear.

 As Strachwitz had predicted, the rifle corps counterattacked on the following day.
-It was repelled by the 23rd East Prussian Grenadier Regiment, which inflicted heavy casualties on the Soviets.
+It was repelled by the 23rd East Prussian Grenadier Regiment which inflicted heavy casualties on the Soviets.
 Two small groups of tanks broke through the lines of the rifle corps on 28 March in several places, splitting the bridgehead in two.
 Fierce air combat followed, with 41 German dive bombers shot down.
 The west half of the bridgehead was destroyed by 31 March, with an estimated 6,000 Soviet casualties.
-On 1 April 1944 Strachwitz was promoted to Generalmajor (Major General) of the Reserves.

 The Ostsack (east sack) of the Krivasoo bridgehead, defended by the Soviet 6th and the 117th Rifle Corps, were confused by the Strachwitz Battle Group's diversionary attack on 6 April.
 The attack deceived the Soviet forces into thinking that the German attack intended to cut them out from the west flank.
 The actual assault came directly at the 59th Army and started with a heavy bombardment.
 The positions of the 59th Army were attacked by dive bombers and the forest there was set afire.
 At the same time, the 61st Infantry Division and the Strachwitz tank squadron pierced deep into the 59th Army's defences, splitting the two rifle corps apart and forcing them to retreat to their fortifications.
 Marshal of the Soviet Union Leonid Govorov was outraged by the news, sending in the freshly re-deployed 8th Army.
-Their attempt to cut off the Tiger I tanks was repelled.
+Their attempt to cut off the Tiger I tanks was repelled by Lieutenant Günther Famula, who received a posthumous Knight's Cross for these actions, keeping their supply lines open.
 On 7 April, Govorov ordered his troops to switch on to the defensive.
 The 59th Army, having lost another 5,700 troops from all causes, was withdrawn from the bridgehead.
-For these successes Strachwitz received the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds on 15 April 1944.
+For these successes Strachwitz received the Knight's Cross with Oak Leaves, Swords, and Diamonds on 15 April 1944.
+News of the award had reached his headquarters on the early morning of 15 April via teleprinter message.
+Against orders, his jubilant adjutant, Unteroffizier Rosenstock, woke him up on the early morning to share the news.
 The official presentation was made a few weeks later by Hitler.